-Students are expected to be current in their concert attendance when taking the Mid-Point Evaluation, but must take the exam regardless of their concert attendance status.
-If a student has a concert deficit, but performs satisfactorily on the exam, s/he will not receive credit for passing the exam until s/he has made up the deficit plus the additional six concerts that accrue in each successive quarter.
-If a student has not “caught up” in concert attendance within one year (i.e., before the day of the next June Mid-Point exam administration), the previous Mid-Point Evaluation score will be voided, and the student must retake AND pass the Mid-Point Evaluation a second time to satisfy this graduation requirement.
+Students are expected to be current in their concert attendance when taking the Mid-Point Evaluation, but must take these exams regardless of their concert attendance status.
+If a student has a concert deficit, but performs satisfactorily on these exams, the student will not receive credit for passing the exam until the student has made up the deficit plus the additional six concerts that accrue in each successive quarter.
+If a student has not “caught up” in concert attendance within one year (i.e., before the day of the next June Mid-Point musicianship and theory exam administration), the previous Mid-Point results will be voided, and the student must retake AND pass the Mid-Point Evaluation (Musicianship, Piano Skills and Theory portions) a second time to satisfy this graduation requirement.
 Failure to do so will be grounds for dismissal from the major.

 The theory portion will assess knowledge up through the level of Theory II, while the musicianship portion will test skills up through the level of Musicianship III.
 The test will be written and scored by the appropriate faculty in consultation with the entire faculty.
 Performance achievement will be demonstrated by passing from MU 150 to MU 250, and piano skills will be demonstrated by passing the Piano Proficiency Exam.
 The Mid-Point Evaluation is more than a secondary test of coursework completed, it is an indicator of a student’s ability to integrate musical knowledge and an indicator of future success in our degree program.